-Short sales and foreclosures are often viable options made available to people behind on their mortgage payments, have a house worth less than the outstanding balance on the mortgage, or both.
+Short sales vs foreclosures?
+Both are often viable options made available to people behind on their mortgage payments, have a house worth less than the outstanding balance on the mortgage, or both.
 Though these are both the result of financial issues, they are different in their own ways.

 What is a short sale?